Trade association: Publishing

-The opportunity to be promoted in such media (whether by editorial or advertising) is often an important reason why companies join a trade association in the first place.

-Examples of larger trade associations that publish a comprehensive range of media include European Wind Energy Association (EWEA), Association of British Travel Agents (ABTA) and the Confederation of British Industry (CBI).
+Examples of trade associations that publish a comprehensive range of media include the European Wind Energy Association (EWEA), Association of British Travel Agents (ABTA) and the Confederation of British Industry (CBI).

 Generic advertising

 Industry trade groups sometimes produce advertisements, just as normal corporations do.
 However, whereas typical advertisements are for a specific corporate product, such as a specific brand of cheese or toilet paper, industry trade groups advertisements generally are targeted to promote the views of an entire industry.

 Ads to improve industry image

 These ads mention only the industry's products as a whole, painting them in a positive light in order to have the public form positive associations with that industry and its products.
-For example, in the USA the advertising campaign "Beef.
+For example, in the US the advertising campaign "Beef.
 It's what's for dinner" is used by the National Cattlemen's Beef Association to promote a positive image of beef in the public consciousness.